cortexrd/Knack-Toolkit-Library/README.md

 # How to use KTL

 There are two methods to use KTL: ACB and CLS modes.
-If you\'re in hurry to test it, and experiment with all the features, you should go for the ACB mode.
+If you\'re in a hurry to test it, and experiment with all the features, you should go for the ACB mode.

 ## ACB Mode - All Code in Builder

-This is the traditionnal mode that we\'re used to, i.e. when all the code resides in the Builder\'s Javascript pane.
+This is the traditional mode that we\'re used to, i.e. when all the code resides in the Builder\'s Javascript pane.
 In this mode, the Bootloader will load the external library files required, but not your App and KTL\'s code since they will be included inside the Javascript pane itself.

 ### Pros